Raw Pistachio Salted Caramel Slice

 To fill an 8inch square baking tin.

-Yields 16-32 slices depending on how small you cut them (they are quite rich).
+Yields 16-32 slices depending on how small you cut them (they are quite rich - I tend to cut into 32).

 - 3 cups almond meal